Jhopmemes/web-tests/README.md

 # web-tests
-This is the website for Project 1, Blahaj Cafe.
+This is the website for the first project in Web and Database Dev, Blahaj Cafe.